john30/ebusd/contrib/docker/README.md

 * arm32v7
 * arm64v8

-Due to changes of docker hub policies, the development set of images with "devel" tag are currently not automatically built with every commit to the git repository.
+In addition to the default "latest" tag, a development set of images is available with "devel" tag.
+This is built automatically from the latest source on the git repository.
 Run the following command to use it:

 > docker pull john30/ebusd:devel

 Running interactively
 ---------------------
 To run an ebusd container interactively, e.g. on serial device /dev/ttyUSB1, use the following command:
 > docker run --rm -it --device=/dev/ttyUSB1:/dev/ttyUSB0 -p 8888 john30/ebusd